December 13, 2024

 1.3.
 Confirm your assumptions from the experts

 Find industry experts via social media outreach (Twitter or LinkedIn preferably) and involve them in your research.
+You may consider using a LinkedIn scraper to identify and connect with relevant industry experts who can provide valuable insights and guidance..
 Ask questions that help you understand whether your assumptions were correct or not.
 And then, towards the end, introduce your idea to understand their perspective and if they can help you amplify it.

 1.4.
 Last, see what do they do at present to solve their problems